 After the lions, one of the most popular attractions are the monkeys, although before driving though, you’re warned that the monkeys rather enjoy pulling the trim off cars!

-In fact, Longleat has seen support from various quarters to help modernise the zoo and the estate.
+In fact, Longleat has seen support from various quarters to help modernize the zoo and the estate.
 Both developers at Legoland and those who worked on Hollywood sets have helped to develop exclusive attractions at the estate.

 What’s special about Longleat’s safari park is the fact that it is a drive-through exhibit.
 This means that visitors will be able to drive through open plains, able to see animals roaming free.
 However, it is said to be extremely safe.